What is the software development process?

-There’s a lot we don’t cover in the points above, but it should paint a picture of what can happen if we don’t think about risks.
+There’s a lot we don’t cover in the points above for the design stage, but it should paint a picture of what can happen if we don’t think about risks.
 Do note that we will follow this pattern through the rest of the phases too.

 - RISK: Software Requirement Specification (abbr.
 SRS) is incomplete; could result in extended development time.

 - MONITOR: Revisit the SRS multiple times, making sure that it’s as perfect as it can be.